 - a.
 Wear masks in public. - b.
 Stay at least a 6-foot distance from other people. - c.
-Avoiding gatherings of any size. - d.
+Avoid gatherings of any size. - d.
 Wash your hands frequently with soap and water or alcohol sanitizers. - e.
-If you think you were exposed to COVID-19, call to ask about being tested.
+Call to ask about getting tested for COVID-19, if you think you have had an exposure.